hyperspy/hyperspy/doc/user_guide/model.rst

     In [7]: # [] means that the model is empty

+In fact, components may be created automatically in some cases.
+For example, if the s is recognised as EELS data, a power-law background component will automatically be placed in m.
 To add a component first we have to create an instance of the component.
-Once the instance has been created we can add the component to the model using the :py:meth:`append` method, e.g.:
+Once the instance has been created we can add the component to the model using the :py:meth:`append` method, e.g. for a type of data that can be modelled using gaussians we might proceed as follows:

 .. code-block:: ipython